 - 10.4.2 Other oil-level gauges may be used instead of the sounding pipes, provided that they meet the following requirements: - .1 in passenger ships the installation of such means shall not require penetration below the top of the tank and their failure or overfilling of the tanks shall not permit release of fuel; - .2 in cargo ships the failure or overfilling of the above measuring instruments shall not permit release of fuel.
 The level indicators may be used with flat glass and self-closing cocks fitted between the level indicators and the fuel tanks.
 When the upper part of the indicator is connected to the top of the tank, the upper self-closing valve may be not installed.
-The use of glass pipes in the level indicators is not permitted. - 10.4.3 Where the double bottom forms bilges at the wings, or the ship has a flat bottom, the sounding pipes shall be installed at each side.
+The use of glass pipes in the level indicators is not permitted.
+Magnetic-type level indicators may be fitted without self-closing valves, however the possibility of their maintenance without draining of the tank shall be provided. - 10.4.3 Where the double bottom forms bilges at the wings, or the ship has a flat bottom, the sounding pipes shall be installed at each side.
 These pipes shall be laid to positions above the bulkhead deck, which are at all times accessible for taking soundings.
 The sounding pipes shall be as straight as practicable and shall not interfere with taking soundings with a sounding rod. - 10.4.4 As a rule, the sounding pipes of fuel and oil tanks shall not terminate in machinery spaces.
-Where this requirement is impracticable, termination of sounding pipes in machinery spaces may be permitted on condition the following requirements are met: - .1 in passenger ships, such pipes shall not require penetration below the top of the tank and their failure or overfilling of the tanks shall not permit release of fuel; - .2 in cargo ships, the failure of such pipes or overfilling of the tank shall not permit release of fuel: - .3 the sounding pipes shall terminate in locations remote from ignition hazards or they shall be screened; - .4 terminations of sounding pipes shall be fitted with self-closing blanking devices and with a small-diameter self-closing control cock located below them; - .5 structural measures shall be taken to prevent the spillage of fuel or oil on heated surfaces from the blanking device: - .6 the pipes shall terminate at least 0,5 m above the plating. - 10.4.5 The sounding pipes of the double-bottom water storage tanks are permitted to be laid into spaces below the bulkhead deck that are located above them and are accessible at all times.
+Where this requirement is impracticable, termination of sounding pipes in machinery spaces may be permitted on condition the following requirements are met: - .1 in passenger ships, such pipes shall not require penetration below the top of the tank and their failure or overfilling of the tanks shall not permit release of fuel; - .2 in cargo ships, the failure of such pipes or overfilling of the tank shall not permit release of fuel; - .3 the sounding pipes shall terminate in locations remote from ignition hazards or they shall be screened; - .4 terminations of sounding pipes shall be fitted with self-closing blanking devices and with a small-diameter self-closing control cock located below them: - .5 structural measures shall be taken to prevent the spillage of fuel or oil on heated surfaces from the blanking device; - .6 the pipes shall terminate at least 0,5 m above the plating. - 10.4.5 The sounding pipes of the double-bottom water storage tanks are permitted to be laid into spaces below the bulkhead deck that are located above them and are accessible at all times.
 Such pipes shall not be used as air pipes and shall be fitted with self-closing cocks. - 10.4.6 Provision shall be made under the open ends of the sounding pipes for welded striking plates or other strengthening to protect the bottom plating from damaging by a sounding rod.